-The control panel is designed to significantly reduces electromagnetic interference and malfunction generally caused by lightning.
+The control panels are designed to significantly reduce electromagnetic interference and malfunction generally caused by lightning.

 2.1 Effects

 Any electronic system can be struck directly by lightning or be adversely affected by a lightning strike near the system.
 When lightning strikes, several things happen: